microsoft/FabConRTITutorial/docs/workshop.md

 ## 9. Build the KQL DB schema
-In this section we will create all the tables, functions, materialized-views, and enable update policies and in our Eventhouse KQL Database.
-Two of the tables (product and productCategory) are shortcuts to our SQL Database and the data is NOT being copied into our KQL Database.
+In this section we will create all the silver tables, functions, materialized-views, and enable update policies and in our Eventhouse KQL Database.
+Two of the tables (product and productCategory) are shortcuts to the lakehouse and the data is NOT being copied into our KQL Database.
 ![alt text](assets/fabrta71.png)

-1. Open the RTADemo KQL Database in the Eventhouse of your Fabric Workspace.
+1. Open the WebEvents_EH KQL Database in the Eventhouse of your Fabric Workspace.
 2. Click on "Explore your Data".
 ![alt text](assets/fabrta25.png)
 3. Open the [createAll.kql](<https://github.com/microsoft/FabricRTIWorkshop/blob/main/kql/createAll.kql>) file in GitHub and click copy icon at the top right to copy the entire file content.